rdkcentral/firebolt/apis/latest/manage/ClosedCaptions/index.md

 ### textAlign
-The prefered horizontal alignment for displaying closed-captions characters.
+The preferred horizontal alignment for displaying closed-captions characters.

 To get the value of `textAlign` call the method like this: